-All undergraduates can participate in research remotely.
-These activities might include reading papers, preparing reports, analyzing data, participating in lab meeting, writing code, developing algorithms, filling out surveys, etc.
+- All undergraduate students can participate in research remotely.
+These activities might include reading papers, preparing reports, analyzing data, participating in lab meetings, writing code, developing algorithms, or filling out surveys.

-- Non-clinical human subjects research for credit or pay, as long as their hours are factored into the schedule and plan approved by the Department or School where the research is occurring.
-Undergraduates should not be engaging in activities that require close proximity (within 6 ft.) to the research participants.
+- Undergraduates can engage clinical and non-clinical human subjects research for credit or pay, but should not be engaging in activities that require close proximity (within 6 feet) to the research participants.

 Undergraduates often participate in research in the role of research subjects as part of their education.
-As long as the Washington University public health guidelines (universal masking when indoors, physical distancing of at least 6 feet, frequent handwashing, disinfection of commonly touched surfaces, daily screening for COVID-19 symptoms) can be followed during the course of the experiment, and the undergraduate is at low risk for developing severe disease according to the CDC guidelines, undergraduates can participate as an in-person research subject.
-This information should all be documented in the research group’s plans.
+As long as the Washington University public health guidelines can be followed during the course of the experiment, undergraduates can participate as an in-person research subjects.